thomas-t-huynh/CommerceJS_How_to_handle_cart_VueJS/README.md

 <p>{{ status }}</p>
 ```

 The status prop is linked from parent to child components, all there’s left for this to work is to set the status when cart adding is successful.
-Back in App.vue inside of “handleAddProductToCart” function, you can replace the console.log call with this.status = “success message”
+Back in App.vue inside of `handleAddProductToCart` function, you can replace the console.log call with this.status = “success message”

 ```javascript
 // ProductViewPage.vue